Hercules Oetaeus: Plot

-The long, heroic life of Hercules has neared its end.
-His twelve great tasks, assigned him by Eurystheus through Juno's hatred, have been done.
+The life of Hercules has neared its end.
+His twelve tasks, assigned him by Eurystheus through Juno's hatred, have been done.
 His latest victory was over Eurytus, king of Oechalia.
 Hercules slew the king and overthrew his house, because he would not give Hercules his daughter Iole in marriage.
 And now the hero, having overcome the world, and Pluto's realm beneath the earth, aspires to heaven.
 He sacrifices to Cenaean Jove, and prays at last to be received into his proper home.

 Act I

 The first scene, with the chorus following, is at Euboea, where Hercules, about to offer sacrifices on the promontory of Cenaeum, records his wishes for a place in the heavens, which he recounts and boasts he has deserved.
 (The rest of the Tragedy takes place at Trachis.)

 Iole joining in with the Chorus of Oechalians, bewails the destruction of her country, the slaughter of her father and kinsfolk and lastly, her own position of servitude.